kgruiz/Recapit/README.md

 | `RECAPIT_VIDEO_MEDIA_RESOLUTION` | Optional.
 Force Gemini media resolution hints: `default`, `low`, `medium`, `high`, `unspecified`. |
 | `RECAPIT_VIDEO_ENCODER` | Optional.
 Override the encoder used for video normalization (`auto`, `cpu`, `nvenc`, `videotoolbox`, `qsv`, `amf`). `auto` probes available FFmpeg hardware encoders and prefers GPU paths when they work. |

-Legacy environment variables prefixed with `LECTURE_SUMMARIZER_` remain supported for backward compatibility.
+Environment variables prefixed with `LECTURE_SUMMARIZER_` remain supported for compatibility with older configurations, but new setups should prefer the `RECAPIT_` variants.

 All prompt and preamble files are optional: the app ships with reasonable built-in defaults.
 Drop files into `templates/` when you want to override them (e.g., `document-template.txt`, `document-prompt.txt`).
 The auto classifier inspects filenames and the first-page aspect ratio to decide between slide-, lecture-, or document-style prompts.
 For ambiguous cases, force a mode with `--kind slides|lecture|document`.